 The majority of artificial legs we collect are sized for adults … Now we are looking to younger amputees in the UK to donate their old prosthetic legs and help the children of West Africa who have suffered limb-loss so that they may enjoy the childhood that they deserve.

 We understand that many children like to keep their prosthetic legs as a memento, however, these used artificial legs can do so much more than gather dust.
 They can change the most crucial point in their life, childhood.

-Donating a child’s artificial leg is easy, simply send us a message explaining who you are and what you would like to donate, and we’ll work with you to make sure that your kind donation starts improving the childhood of an amputee in Africa as soon as possible.
+Donating a child’s artificial leg is easy, simply send us a message through the form below explaining who you are and what you would like to donate, and we’ll work with you to make sure that your kind donation starts improving the childhood of an amputee in Africa as soon as possible.